Missions

 The members of FVPC are involved in a variety of missions throughout our community and our world.
 From making sandwiches for the residents of Lazarus House, to inviting the entire community in for dinner every second Sunday, to assisting those who need home repairs in neighboring Aurora, we are making a difference and living out our faith.
 Regardless of how you are called to serve, we want to help you to find a way to serve God and God’s people here at FVPC.

-If you have questions about the missions below or other missions of Fox Valley Presbyterian Church, please contact Michelle Hwang, Acting Head of Staff, (630) 232-7448.
+If you have questions about the missions of Fox Valley Presbyterian Church, please contact Michelle Hwang, Acting Head of Staff, (630) 232-7448.

 CHRISTMAS PARTY FOR ELGIN MENTAL HEALTH CENTER RESIDENTS